legalsmeagol15/delta20/README.md

 # delta20
-An indexing system for triangles composing a globe
+A hierarchical indexing system for triangles composing a globe based on an icosahedron (d20).
+Neighbor operations from IDs only.
+AMR-friendly, Python-first.